marijnh/Eloquent-JavaScript/11_async.md

 Regular JavaScript computations can fail by throwing an exception.
 Asynchronous computations often need something like that.
-A network request may fail, or some code that is as _part_ of the asynchronous action may throw an exception.
+A network request may fail, or some code that is as part of the asynchronous computation may throw an exception.

 {{index "callback function", error}}